- Published date:

 Unlocking our Sound Heritage is a UK-wide project that will help save the nation’s sounds and open them up to everyone.

 The British Library is home to the nation’s sound archive, an extraordinary collection of over 6.5 million recordings of speech, music, wildlife and the environment.
 These recordings, from the UK and around the world, date from the birth of recorded sound in the 1880s to the present day.
 The sound archive forms a vital part of the nation’s collective memory and tells a rich story of the diverse history of the UK.

 However, sound items are under threat, both from physical degradation, and as the means of playing them disappear from production.
-Professional consensus internationally is that we have approximately 15 years in which to save many of our sound collections through digitisation, before they become unreadable and are effectively lost.
+Professional consensus internationally is that time is running out to save many of our sound collections.
+There is an urgent need to preserve as much as possible in the next decade before they become unreadable and are effectively lost.

-The Unlocking Our Sound Heritage project – part of the Save our Sounds programme – aims to preserve and provide access to half a million of the nation's rare and unique sound recordings: not just those in our collections but also key items from partner collections across the UK.
+The Unlocking Our Sound Heritage project – part of the Save our Sounds programme – aims to preserve and provide access to thousands of the UK's rare and unique sound recordings: not just those in our collections but also key items from partner collections across the UK.